 Today, there are many countries aside from China, Spain, and Greece that commercially produce apricots.
 These include New Zealand, South America, Turkey, France, Russia, USA, Italy, Syria, and Iran.

 There are all kinds of fruits to choose from at the market these days, so apricots are sometimes overlooked.
 If you were to take a closer look at this fruit, though, you would find a plethora of nutritional and health benefits that other fruits simply can't match.

-Helps prevent heart disease.
-Because apricots contain significant amounts of vitamin C, potassium and carotenoids, regularly eating this fruit could help prevent heart disease and infections.
+Lowers risk of Cardiovascular diseases.
+Because apricots contain significant amounts of vitamin C, potassium and carotenoids, regularly eating this fruit could help lower the risk of heart disease and infections.
 It may even help to regulate heartbeat, blood pressure and cholesterol levels in the body, as well as promote a healthy mucous membrane and skin.